Keviannn/nvim/README.md

 # My Custom NeoVim Setup

-A personalized neovim configuration that fuses **lazyvim** and custom configurations, keybindsand functions for an optimized and efficient coding environment.
+A personalized neovim configuration that fuses **lazyvim** and custom configurations, keybinds and functions for an optimized and efficient coding environment.

-Comments inside files are available in spanish and english and non-commented lines are default configurations.

 ---

 ## Description

-I have been interested in neovim for quite some time, and during the first semester of 2025, i fully committed to creating a setup that suits my needs.
+I have been interested in neovim for quite some time, and during the first semester of 2025, I fully committed to creating a setup that suits my needs.
-this configuration primarily uses the **lazyvim** plugin manager, and whenever existing plugins weren't enough, i implemented my own lua functions to fill in the gaps.
+this configuration primarily uses the **lazyvim** plugin manager, and whenever existing plugins weren't enough, I implemented my own lua functions to fill in the gaps.

+Comments inside files are available in spanish and english and non-commented lines are default configurations.

+For instalation unzip the chosen release on your .config/nvim/ folder.

 ---